 7. OMESA oversees all need-based, merit-based, and service–based scholarships which are tracked through this office, as well as grants and loans including student emergency loans.
 OMESA works with the Office of Development on donor recognition and increasing scholarship endowments.

-8. The Office of Admissions within OMESA is responsible for the processing of student applications, interviews and admissions to the School of Medicine including the MD, MD/PhD, MD/MCSR and MD/MPH Programs.
+8. The Office of Admissions within OMESA is responsible for the processing of student applications, interviews and admissions to the School of Medicine MD Program.